Bryce-Davidson/Responsive-CSS-Course/day_8/README.md

 `flex-containers` take into account the `flex-items` natural width.

-`flex-container` does not prioritize evenly distributing space to it's children proportionally, if it can shrink one down further according to its natural width, it will.
+A `flex-container` does not prioritize evenly distributing space to it's children proportionally, if it can shrink one down further according to its natural width, it will.

-It only distributes the remaining space evenly if it cannot fit all of it's children along the row after shrinking them down to their natural width.
+A `flex-container` only distributes the remaining space evenly if it cannot fit all of it's children along the row after shrinking them down to their natural width.

 The priority of the steps above are as follows: